 SAFETY GLASSES ARE ALSO MANDATORY AT ALL TIMES

 It is recommended that you use a scope that can range find from 10 to 55 yards.
 Side wheels do help.
 See classes for limitations.
 You will need to be able to sight in your point of impact from 10 to 55 yards.
 This is crucial for your success.
 See the chart below for the sizes of the kill zones you will be shooting at these yards.

-Classes: there are Two main classes that are AAFTA Sanctioned: Hunter and Open for rifle.
+Classes: Three main classes are AAFTA Sanctioned: Hunter, Open, and WFTF for rifle.
 Unlimited class is a local class that we host.
-Each has its own separate Spring sub-class.
+Each (other than Unlimited) has its own separate Spring/Piston sub-class.

 Hunter class: you may use a seat (i.e. a bucket) to sit on, and shoot from shooting sticks (two-leg only, not tripod use).
 The Maximum scope power in Hunter class can only be set to 16X (was 12x, changed in 2018) and you can’t "click" using your turrets.
 You can only focus your scope to help you range find.
 Hold-overs are how you compensate for your pellet drop at distance.

 Open Class: you can have any power scope, and you can click for pellet drop compensation.

-Straps (Harnesses) are allowed, but your seat hight is limited to 6”, and no shooting sticks.
+Straps (Harnesses) are allowed, but your seat height is limited to 6”, and no shooting sticks.
 See Links Below

-Unlimited Class: (Also known as: OFC, Renegade, California class, ETC) This is a Non-Sanctioned Class.
+Unlimited Class: (Also known as OFC, Renegade, California class, Freestyle, etc.) This is a Non-Sanctioned Class.
 You can use a laser range finder, chair, tripod, gyroscope, underwater satellite phone, pretty much anything goes here.
-Limited to <20 FPE.
-No armor piercing rounds, tracers, or depleted uranium.
+Still limited to <20 FPE.
+No armor-piercing rounds, tracers, or depleted uranium.
 Typically you will find this class suitable for beginners.